Testing enterprising potential

 A calculated risk-taker has the following qualities:

-• Self-awareness with the ability to accurately assessing their own capability;
+• Self-awareness with the ability to accurately assessing their capabilities

-• Effective information management, using information to calculate the probability of success.
+• Information management skills, using information effectively to calculate the probability of success.

 Internal Locus Of Control